315+ Telescopes Ranked

 The Celestron Astro Fi 102 doesn’t deliver the most value for the price (the Astro Fi 130 or Sky-Watcher Virtuoso GTi telescopes would be better if you must have something with GoTo) but it’s not a terrible choice for the price and is quite portable and convenient to set up.

-Focusing the Astro Fi 102 is accomplished by turning a knob at the back of the telescope, which adjusts the spacing of the primary mirror with respect to the secondary mirror inside the telescope’s tube.
-This can result in minor “image shift” during focusing but is not a huge problem.
-The back of the Astro Fi 102 has proprietary threads with a 1.25” visual back provided to hold a 1.25” star diagonal; the visual back also has T-threads to directly screw on a DSLR camera with a suitable T-ring.
+Focusing the Astro Fi 102 is accomplished by turning a knob at the back of the telescope’s optical tube, which adjusts the spacing of the primary mirror with respect to the secondary mirror inside the telescope’s tube.
+This can result in a minor “image shift” during focusing, but it is not a huge problem for me.

-The Astro Fi 102 attaches directly to its mount with a Vixen-style dovetail bar, which allows it to be used with a variety of other astronomical mounts as well as attached to a photo tripod if you wish.
+The Astro Fi 102 optical tube attaches directly to its mount with a Vixen-style dovetail bar, which allows it to be used with a variety of other astronomical mounts as well as attached to a photo tripod if I wish.

 For a finder, the Astro Fi 102 includes Celestron’s standard, generic “StarPointer” red dot finder, which is primarily used to line up the telescope with alignment stars during setup.
-It attaches with a standard interchangeable Synta/Vixen-style foot, so you could swap in a different finder if you wish, but there’s not much point in doing so.
+It attaches with a standard interchangeable Synta/Vixen-style foot, so you could swap in a different finder if you wish, but I don’t see much point in doing so.

 Should I buy a Used Celestron Astro Fi 102?